JigarProjects/AgentSystem/README.md

 ## How to use it
 Install consul on a machine, as I utilize RESTful web services of Consul make sure it's 8500 port is open.

-cosul agent -server -bootstrap-expect=1 -ui -client=PUBLIC_IP -data-dir=/var/lib/consul -conf-dir=/etc/consul.d
+sudo cosul agent -server -bootstrap-expect=1 -ui -client=PUBLIC_IP -data-dir=/var/lib/consul -config-dir=/etc/consul.d

 You can use this program to start only single agent.
 ## Issues